GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 > operands to be able to perform constraints check.
 The JSONPaths should have a
 > structure like `$<credentialId>.<claimPath>` when having multiple policy
 > objects.

-In the code snippet above, `a` operand of the constraint in the second policy object refers to the `credentialSubject.id` of the second VC.

 ## Token Introspection